mbilat/final_proyect/README.md

 The idea of the gameplay is to collect the flags to activate the portal with which you win when you reach it.
 For this you will have to eliminate the enemies, but it is possible but difficult to win in peaceful mode.
 Winning in the shortest possible time is what will take you to the ranking of the game.

-# **Setup:**
+# **Setup**

 To play it is necessary to have Visual Studio Code (last version), anaconda3.
 Links below.

 * [VisualStudioCode](https://code.visualstudio.com/)
 * [anaconda3](https://www.anaconda.com/products/distribution)

-In visual studio code it is necessary to install python and the pygame library.
+In Visual Studio Code it is necessary to install python and the pygame library.
 In the terminal type ` pip install pygame` .

 Clone with gitbash or download the files from my repository.
 It is necessary to change the path of some files to make it work correctly.

-In the file enemigo.py lines 8, 9 ,133 & 134 it is necessary to change the string *"C:/Users/bilix/OneDrive/Escritorio/"* for the path where you have downloaded the project.
+In the file enemigo.py lines 8, 9 ,133 & 134 you must change the string *"C:/Users/bilix/OneDrive/Escritorio/"* for the path where you have downloaded the project.

-### **Example:**
+### **Example**

 From this...